Xilinx/xup_compute_acceleration/docs/debug_lab.md

 ## Introduction

 This lab is a continuation of the previous [RTL Kernel Wizard Lab](rtl_kernel_lab.md) lab.
 You will use ChipScope to monitor signals at the kernel interface level and perform software debugging using Vitis.
-Note that this lab is not currently supported on Nimbix as the Xilinx Virtual Cable (XVC) is not supported

 ## Objectives